KU routs Oklahoma State 83-58 in first game back at No. 1

 BIG PICTURE

 Oklahoma State finished the game on an 11-0 run to make the final score appear more respectable.
-But the reality was that the Cowboys were never in the game after the first few minutes of the second half, when the Jayhawks began to heat up on offense and stretched their lead past 20.
+But in reality the Cowboys were never in the game after the first few minutes of the second half, when the Jayhawks heated up on offense.

-Kansas committed just 10 turnovers and shot 44% from the field, despite Dotson and backcourt mate Marcus Garrett going a combined 5 of 20 from the field.
-The duo compensated by piling up 11 assists and eight rebounds.
+Kansas committed just 10 turnovers and shot 44% from the field, despite Dotson and Garrett struggling from the field.
+The duo compensated by piling up 11 assists, eight rebounds and making plenty of plays on defense.

 UP NEXT